tmuttaqueen/tmuttaqueen.github.io/_posts/2021-10-01-My First Kaggle Submission ( Facial Keypoints Detection ).md

 </style>

 Although I did some deep learning before in my undergraduate, but never participated in a Kaggle competition.
 After started working at TigerIT on Face Recognition system, I thought why not try an easy image related problem in Kaggle!
-This is my first solved problem in Kaggle.

 ## Problem
 [Here](https://www.kaggle.com/c/facial-keypoints-detection/) is the problem link.
-It is an old easy problem.
+It is an old problem.
 To solve this problem I needed the basic knowledge of how to write Pytorch model, what is CNN ( Convolution Neural Network ), Resnet ( A famous CNN architecture ) and transfer learning.
 After downloading the dataset, there were four files.

 <img class="center-image" src="/assets/images/facial-keypoint-detection/dataset.png" alt="Dataset" style="width:300px;"/>